 - respiratory problems such as chest infections

 You will have a thorough assessment and a personalised rehabilitation programme will be agreed with you.
 All rehabilitation programmes are time limited and goal orientated.
 You will be expected to continue your rehabilitation independently following the programme set in-between the therapist visits to help you become as independent as possible.
 We are not able to provide you daily therapy or continue to see you when you have achieved your goals, as maintenance therapy is not provided.

 We can provide advice, information, the temporary loan of specialist equipment and arrange longer term equipment if that is what you require.

 Tel: 0300 300 1712

 0300 300 1712

 Thurrock Community Hospital

-Referrals will be accepted via electronic means on SystmOne, by telephone or by faxing the referral form to the single point of access team.
-Self-referrals will also be accepted but please note this is only if the patient is already registered with the service.
-For patients not currently known to the service, self-referrals must be made via a health or social care practitioner.
+Referrals will be accepted via electronic means on SystmOne or by telephone (on above numbers).
+Self-referrals will also be accepted but please note this is only if you are already currently being seen by our service.
+For patients not currently known to the service, referrals must be made via a health or social care practitioner.